 Career Connections:

-Learning to design and fabricate custom spinning tops using CAD software and a 3D printer opens up a variety of exciting career paths:
+Learning to design and fabricate spinning tops using CAD software and a 3D printer opens up a variety of exciting career paths:

 Graphic Design: Graphic designers use CAD software to create visually appealing and precise designs.
-The skills learned in this lesson can be applied to various projects, from branding and logo creation to product packaging and digital media, enhancing their ability to produce professional-quality work.
+The skills learned in this lesson can be applied to various projects, from branding and logo creation to product packaging and digital media, enhancing the ability to produce professional-quality work.

-Physicist: Physicists study the fundamental principles of the universe, including energy, force, and momentum.
+Physics: Physicists study the fundamental principles of the universe, including energy, force, and momentum.
 Understanding how to design and fabricate spinning tops allows them to create experimental setups to explore these concepts in a hands-on manner, aiding in both research and education.

-Mechanical Engineer: Mechanical engineers use CAD software to design and analyze mechanical systems.
+Mechanical Engineering: Mechanical engineers use CAD software to design and analyze mechanical systems.
 The experience of creating spinning tops helps in understanding the principles of balance, rotational dynamics, and material properties, which are crucial for designing efficient and innovative mechanical components.

 Product Design: Product designers develop and prototype new products.
 The skills gained from designing and 3D printing spinning tops can be applied to creating functional and aesthetically pleasing products, from toys and gadgets to household items and tools.